Wrath of Rakshasa: Records

 Upon the opening of Wrath of Rakshasa on May 31, 2025, it broke two records specific to the Dive Coaster model.
 It has the steepest vertical angle drop on a Dive Coaster at 96° (surpassing Dr. Diabolical's Cliffhanger at Six Flags Fiesta Texas and Iron Menace at Dorney Park & Wildwater Kingdom), and has the most inversions on a Dive Coaster with five inversions (surpassing Yukon Striker at Canada's Wonderland).

 Reception

-Marcus Leshock of WGN-TV positively commented on the ride, stating that it was "super smooth" without a rattle, and notes the best ride experience is in the front, describing the ride as a "front row coaster."
-John Gregory of the Theme Park Tribune graded the ride at a B, stating that the ride offers "graceful" inversions similar to those found on other Dive Coasters, although he noted that there was "a bit of intensity missing [...] expected."
-Erik Kaspersetz of Coaster101 complimented the "creative end element-packed layout" of the ride, becoming more "disorienting" through "dives and rolls."
-While Kaspersetz noticed a "consistent vibration" on the ride, he dismisses that the ride has any rough rattle, stating "that critique as vastly overblown."
+Marcus Leshock of WGN-TV positively commented on the ride, stating that it was "super smooth", and noted that he considered the front row to provide the best ride experience.
+John Gregory of the Theme Park Tribune graded the ride at a B, stating that the ride offers "graceful" inversions similar to those found on other Dive Coasters, although he noted that there was "a bit of intensity missing".
+Erik Kaspersetz of Coaster101 complimented the "creative end element-packed layout" of the ride, becoming more "disorienting" through "dives and rolls", though he noticed a "consistent vibration" on the ride.

 Awards

 In Amusement Today's 2025 edition of the Golden Ticket Awards, Wrath of Rakshasa placed 5th in the category "Best New Theme Concept."
+The ride placed 5th in USA Today's "Best New Theme Park Attraction" category, a user-voted poll in the 2026 edition of its Readers' Choice Awards.